Nat-crit20/kanban-client/README.md

 ### Continued development

-- I still need to work on the styles for dark mode and form validation.
+- I still need to work on the styles for form validation.
 - In the future, I would also like to add a drag-and-drop feature.
-- Will review the code to clean it up and add extra comments for future development.

 ## Author